 Why Visit Kolasin?

 Kolasin is a small town that has a lot to offer.
-You have the opportunity to learn about the culture of Montenegro in both the upper and lower town squares, each of which have their own unique architecture and spots that put the small city on the map.
+You have the opportunity to learn about the culture of Montenegro in both the upper and lower town squares, each of which has its own unique architecture and spots that put the small city on the map.
 Signature stone architecture that Montenegro is known for can be found throughout Kolasin too.